On Sep, 1 2020

 Grab customer’s attention with unique subject lines

-Come Black Friday, customer inboxes will be overflowing with sales emails, SMS, and Facebook Messages.
+Come Black Friday, customer inboxes will be overflowing with sales emails, SMS, and Funnels.
 Chances are, customers won’t even open most of these messages, so e-merchants need to do everything in their power to get their content read.

 Stand out from the crowd with an attention-grabbing subject line that goes beyond a simple promise of bulk savings.
 Mention a surprise gift or unknown reward in the subject line to pique customers’ interest.